 For instance, vitamin C is required for the absorption of iron from the gut.
 Without vitamin C, iron passes straight through the gut and out in the faeces.
 Vitamin E, on the other hand, has a negative interaction with iron.
 It binds with iron and reduces its absorption, causing much of it to be wasted.
 So, in order for horses to use dietary iron effectively, it must be administered with vitamin C and without vitamin E. Iron balance is also closely related to Zinc, Manganese, Cobalt, and Copper.

 B vitamins are known to work better when administered in optimal balance with each other.
 They act in concert in many metabolic pathways important in energy production, red blood cell production, coat and skin condition, nerve cell function, and appetite.
 Giving a bigger dose of one B vitamin may not produce improvements in health or performance if the entire range of B vitamins is not supplied in optimal balance.

 Amino acids are another good example of how nutrient balance is important.
-That is a topic I will discuss further in a later blurb about evaluating feeds, but in the meanwhile, read the article written by Dr. J. Stewart that we posted on our blog about top-line.
-In that article, she explained, really well, how the balance of amino acids in a feed is as important as the amount of protein.
-Imbalances in amino acids limit the amount of protein in a feed that is usable in the horse to produce proteins and muscle cells and waste products create a load on kidneys, elevated body temperature, and elevated heart rates.
+That is a topic I will discuss further in READING LABELS PART 4 – about evaluating feeds, but in the meanwhile, read the article written by Dr. J. Stewart that we posted on our blog about top-line.
+In that article, Jenny explains how the balance of amino acids in a feed is as important as the amount of protein.
+Imbalances in amino acids limit the amount of protein in a feed that is usable in the horse to produce proteins and muscle cells, and the wasted amino acids, that can’t be used for protein synthesis, create a load on kidneys, elevate body temperature, and elevate heart rates.